 Downing returned in 2012 with yet another creative idea: He would create three 4 song EPs covering three different styles: Yesterday would be a disc of covers of soul classics, Today would give the WD treatment to a batch of tasty new songs, and Tomorrow would take a look forward with Will's music.
 The three EPs were a rousing success and set the stage for a full CD filled with those songs and more.
 He followed those with the full album, Silver, including songs from the EP and some other new songs to celebrate his 25th year in music.

-Looking back over the last quarter century decades, Will Downing has established himself as one of the most consistent, soulful singers of his era and arguably, with the unfortunate death of Luther Vandross, as today's leading provider of romantic, soulful music.
+Since then, Downing has issued an album nearly every year, and he continues to sell out shows all over the world -- and regularly win SoulTracks Readers' Choice Awards.
+Will Downing has undoubtedly established himself as one of the most consistent, soulful singers of his era and arguably as today's leading provider of sophisticated, soulful music.

 by Chris Rizik